Most U.S. Citizens Oppose Sanctuary Cities, Poll Reveals

 — Ted Cruz (@tedcruz) February 21, 2017

-Commenting on the poll results, Harvard–Harris co-director Mark Penn said;
+Commenting on the poll results, Harvard–Harris co-director Mark Penn said,

 “While there is broad support for comprehensive immigration reform, there is overwhelming opposition to sanctuary cities.
 The public wants honest immigrants treated fairly and those who commit crimes deported and that’s very clear from the data.”